strawcity/doineedajacket/README.md

-# wftshouldiwear
+# doineedajacket
-WTF Should I Wear
+Do I need a fucking jacket?

 A location based weather suggestion to wear a jacket or not.